jedduff/urbackup-docker/README.md

-# urbackup-docker
+# urbackup-docker beta 2.5.18
-:floppy_disk: docker container for urbackup-server
+:floppy_disk: docker container for urbackup-server beta 2.5.18

 UrBackup is an easy to setup Open Source client/server backup system, that through a combination of image and file backups accomplishes both data safety and a fast restoration time.